The Castles Ukraine provide something interesting for anyone. Here is a list of notable ones you should stop by.

 The city of Bilhorod – Dnistrovskyi sits in the same category as Rome and Athens as one of the ten oldest cities in the world.

 The castle is viewed by many as the primary attraction in the oldest city in Ukraine (the city recently celebrated its 2,500th anniversary).

 The castle is the largest fortress in Ukraine and is despite its age and all that has occurred there it remains in excellent condition, preserved in time for the rest of the world to see and experience.
 It is the best preserved medieval fortress in the country.

 The castle was originally founded on the ruins of the ancient city of Tyre, whose excavations are ongoing near the entrance to the fortress.

 Bilhorod – Dnistrovskyi can be easily reached from Odessa.
-Bus number 560 runs every 10 minutes from Odessa’s transit center to the Bilhorod – Dnistrovskyi railway station.
+Bus number 560 runs every 10 minutes from Odessa’s transit centre to the Bilhorod – Dnistrovskyi railway station.

 Castles Ukraine: Kamianets- Podilskyl Castle:

 The Kamianets – Podilskyl Castle is a former Ruthenian – Lithuanian castle and three-part Polish fortress located in historic Kamianets – Podilskyl, Ukraine.
 The town is in the historic region of Podolia, which lies in the western part of Ukraine.

 The castle is the most recognizable part of the city and has served as a major regional and national tourist attraction for a number of years.